 Batch Processing Ability

-Laser Engravers like Xtool M1 can allow you batch processing which means that you can set commands for multiple jobs and wait till the whole process is not done.
+Laser Engravers like Xtool M1 can allow batch processing, which means that you can set commands for multiple jobs and wait until the whole process is not done.
 Normally, small businesses and crafters need a batch-processing feature that helps them with quick delivery.

 There is a disadvantage if you choose to go with batch processing.
 For an extra level of security, laser engravers with batch processing won’t allow you to open the lid till the entire job is finished.
 So, it is always better to recheck the patterns and wait till it is done.